data-apis/array-api/spec/usage_data.md

 array API.
 Using those traces, we have data on how the different APIs are used, including what functions are called and what type of arguments they take.

-We used this data to inform which APIs were most commonly used, to understand what to include in the specification.
-We were also able to see which keyword arguments were used and the types of the arguments.
-This data helped inform our choices on what to standardize.

 ## Tooling

 To understand how a downstream consumer calls an API library led us to build a